The 14-Point People’s Agenda

 - Establish and adequately fund a single, unified state Department of Human Rights that is empowered to investigate, conciliate and adjudicate cases of alleged discrimination

-- Establish a study commission to examine the mental and physical health care available for returning troops and their families in North Carolina and to make specific recommendations for programmatic changes that will assure the availability of essential services
+- Establish a study commission to assess the mental and physical health care available in North Carolina for returning troops and their families and make specific recommendations for programmatic changes that will ensure continuing availability of essential services